Adolis García Player Props: Rangers vs. Marlins

 Adolis García At The Plate

-- Garcia has 108 hits, which is tops among Texas hitters this season, while batting .266 with 51 extra-base hits.
+- Garcia leads Texas in total hits (108) this season while batting .264 with 51 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 53rd in batting average, 55th in on-base percentage, and ninth in slugging.
+- He ranks 57th in batting average, 54th in on base percentage, and ninth in slugging among the qualified hitters in MLB.

-- Garcia enters this game on a nine-game hitting streak.
-During his last games, he's hitting .438 with three homers.
+- Garcia has had at least one RBI in 44.4% of his games this year (48 of 108), with two or more RBI 23 times (21.3%).
+He has also been responsible for three or more of his team's runs in eight contests.

-- Garcia has had at least one RBI in 44.9% of his games this season (48 of 107), with more than one RBI 23 times (21.5%).
-He has also accounted for three or more of his team's runs in eight contests.
+- He has scored in 55 of 108 games this season, and more than once 21 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.